openhab/openhab-addons/bundles/org.openhab.binding.icloud/README.md

 The account can be connected to multiple Apple devices which are represented as Things below the Bridge, see the example below.
 You may create multiple account Things for multiple accounts.

+If your apple account has 2-factor-authentication enabled configuration requires two steps.
+First start by adding the Apple ID and password to your account thing configuration.
+You will receive a notification with a code on one of your Apple devices then.
+Add this code to the code parameter of the thing then and wait.
+The binding should be reinitialized and perform the authentication.

 ### Device Thing

 A device is identified by the device ID provided by Apple.